Sipho-Ndlovu/myComix/README.md

 # myComix
-A collection application built using a PHP/SQL backend for collecting comic books
+A collection application built using a PHP/SQL backend for collecting comic books/graphic novels